 Considering how much credit card fraud happens without any need for CVV-guessing tricks like this, we don’t think this is a signal to give up online purchases entirely this festive season.

 Afte all, if any of the sites or services you used recently kept your CVV, even if only to write it down temporarily while processing your transaction, you’re exposed anyway, so CVVs aren’t a significant barrier to determined crooks.

 And if you’ve ever put your card details into a hacked or fraudulent website – even (or perhaps especially) if the transaction was never finalised – then the crooks probably already have everything they need to clone your card.

 A few simple precautions will help, regardless of your card provider:

 - Don’t let your card out of your sight.
-Crooks working out of sight, even for just a few seconds, can skim your card easily simply by running it through two readers.
+Crooks working out of sight, even for just a few seconds, can skim your card easily simply by running it through two readers – a real one to process the transaction you’re expecting, and a handheld skimmer to copy your card’s data.
 They can also snap a sneaky picture of the back of the card to record both your signature and the CVV.

 - Try to use the Chip and PIN slot when paying in person.
 Most chip readers only require you to insert your card far enough to connect up to the chip.
 This leaves most of the magstripe sticking out, making skimming the card details harder.